wiso/ATLAS1Jupyter/README.md

 ## Instructions
 This is a simple script to run a jupyter notebook remotely, tunneling through atlas1.

-The example below uses the port 4321, please be sure to slect unique port to avoid conflicts.
+The example below uses the port 4321, please be sure to select unique port to avoid conflicts.

 ### From Cluster Node
 Run `notebook.sh 4321` or submit a batchjob on the port of your choice `qsub -v ssh_port=4321 -X notebook.pbs`